 NOTE 1: Sensitive XML content placed in the application/resource-lists MIME body can be encrypted.

-- an application/vnd.3gpp.mcptt-signed+xml MIME is included in the hname "body" URI header field of the URI in the "uri" attribute of the <entry> element of the application/resource-lists MIME body in the SIP REFER request, containing signatures pointing to the XML MIME bodies included in the "body" URI header field.
+- an application/vnd.3gpp.mcptt-signed+xml MIME is included in the hname "body" parameter in the headers portion of the SIP URI in the "uri" attribute of the <entry> element of the application/resource-lists MIME body in the SIP REFER request, containing signatures pointing to the XML MIME bodies included in the hname "body" parameter in the headers portion of the SIP URI.

-NOTE 2: Sensitive XML content placed in the hname "body" URI header field can be encrypted.
+NOTE 2: Sensitive XML content placed in the hname "body" parameter in the headers portion of the SIP URI can be encrypted.